sharmashantanu/freeCodeCamp/guide/english/cplusplus/input-and-output/index.md

 When chained, the extraction operator will first read data from `cin` to fill `a`, and then read data to fill `b`.

-C's standard printf and scanf statements can also be used with c++ by importing '<cstdio>' header file.
+C's standard printf and scanf statements can also be used with c++ by importing '<stdio.h>' header file.

 ## Sources